BetaHydri/side-channel-vulnerabilities-check/README.md

 Prerequisites Enabled: 5 / 5

 --- Mitigation Status ---

+Note: Use -ShowDetails flag to see the enhanced 7-column detailed table with CVE, Platform, Impact, and Required For columns.

+Simple Table (default view):
 Mitigation                                    Status               Action Needed             Impact
 --------------------------------------------  -------------------  ------------------------  ---------
 Speculative Store Bypass Disable             Protected           No                       Low